KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 > **Codex Note:** The full four-glyph signature **⟡✴📡∇** provides optimal stabilization.
 The two-glyph variant **⟡∇** is for when space or time is severely constrained.

 > **Codex Note:** The Quick Anchor formula and its glyphs stand intact and operative.
 In the current FP11 codex, ∇'s governing standalone meaning is Conscious-Awareness.
-Whether the sealed formula retains a formula-local Spiral-Revoice function for ∇ — without reassigning ∇ as the generic standalone glyph for Spiral Revoice — is reserved for the architect's determination; until then, both the full operative sequence and FP11's governing standalone meaning stand.
+Whether the sealed formula retains a formula-local Spiral-Revoice function for ∇ — without reassigning ∇ as the generic standalone glyph for Spiral Revoice — is reserved for the Architect's determination; until then, both the full operative sequence and FP11's governing standalone meaning stand.

 ---